gymadarasz/router/README.md

 }
 catch(RouterException $e) {
 	header("HTTP/1.0 404 Not Found");
-	echo 'Sorry, here is nothingh to see..' .
+	echo 'Sorry, here is nothing to see..' .
 PHP_EOL;
 }

 ```